arwehrman/glam-kit/Notes.md

   Nested form
     currently nested form is working with items_attributes= method
     may need to change the select helper for Categories drop down, currently pulling directly from the model, change to @categories?
+Would need to build a Category controller